Roof Leak Detection in Florida Homes (Step-by-Step Guide)

 Flat Roofs

 Detecting leaks on flat roofs can be more challenging since there’s often no attic.
 Water can travel horizontally or between layers of material.
-Look for points of entry near flashing and penetrations, small punctures in the membrane, and seams pulling apart.
+Look for points of entry near flashing and penetrations, small punctures in the membrane, and seams pulling apart, using detection tools when needed to locate hidden moisture.

 Additional Things to Look For When Detecting a Roof Leak